sts10/blog-hugo/content/post/2016-11-12-some-privacy-and-security-measures.markdown

 Note that you can also use a piece of hardware as your 2nd factor.
 The most popular option for this product seems to a [YubiKey](https://www.yubico.com/start/).
 It looks like a thin USB drive you can attach to your key chain.
 Instead of typing in a code you see on your phone, you plug your YubiKey into a USB slot on the computer.
 This method is considered more secure and works even if you don't have you phone or its battery is dead.

-Currently Google, Facebook Dropbox, Windows, masOS Sierra, LastPass, dashlane, Keepass accept a YubiKey as a second factor.
+Currently Google (gmail), Facebook Dropbox, Windows, masOS Sierra, LastPass, dashlane, Keepass accept a YubiKey as a second factor.
 You can compare YubiKey options [here](https://www.yubico.com/products/yubikey-hardware/).
+Separately, here's [an unofficial guide to setting up a YubiKey as a second factor for your Google/gmail account](https://techsolidarity.org/resources/security_key_gmail.htm) that looks pretty good.

 ### Browser Use and Tracking